 How does Marijuana Affect the Lungs?

-This is a question asked by thousands of cannabis users around the world.
+This is a question asked by thousands of cannabis users around the world: how does Marijuana affect the lungs?
 Science has tried to answer this question by carrying out different investigations.
 Through this post, we are going to teach you the main effects of cannabis on your lungs through inhalation, either by using joints or using a vaporizer.

 First of all, we must clarify that among all the marijuana compounds, the two best known and most studied are THC and CBD.
 However, these two elements are not all because the weed also contains benzopyrene and benzantracene.
 Both are carcinogenic compounds which are also present in cigarette smoke.
 Some curious facts about weed are that this herb contains 50% more benzopyrene and about 75% more benzanthracene than cigarette smoke.
 Perhaps this data will raise some questions that we will solve below.